 - There are a series of these in Epic Mickey's "World of Gremlins" dungeon (which imitates the "It's a Small World" ride).
 They spin too quickly for Mickey to easily get through unharmed, but he can use paint thinner to erase some of the blades long enough to pass by unscathed.

 - The Unreal Deathmatch level DmDeathFan features a big rotary fan at the very bottom of the level.
 Players being pushed into it, naturally, die.
+Unreal Tournament 2004's Deathmatch level DM-Insidious also features one, in the center of the map.

 - Open Arena's deathmatch level pxlfan also features a big deadly rotary fan at the very bottom of the level.